cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 ![](images/cocos-play.gif)

 ## New Project
-If you still don’t know how to download and run __Cocos Creator 3D__, please review the [Installation and Starting](../install/index.md) documentation.
+If you still don’t know how to download and run __Cocos Creator__, please review the [Installation and Starting](../install/index.md) documentation.

 To start a new project:

-  1. Start __Cocos Creator 3D__ and then create a new project named **MindYourStep**.
+  1. Start __Cocos Creator__ and then create a new project named **MindYourStep**.
 If you don’t know how to create a project, please read the [Hello World!](../helloworld/index.md) documentation.

   2. After creating a new project, you should see the following editor interface:

   ![main window](./images/main-window.png)

 ## Creating a game scene
-In __Cocos Creator 3D__, **Scene** is the center for organizing game content during development and the container for presenting all game content to players.
+In __Cocos Creator__, **Scene** is the center for organizing game content during development and the container for presenting all game content to players.
 The game scene will generally include the following components:

   - Scene objects
   - Roles